AbdullahKadad/Movies-Library/README.md

 ## Overview

-Simple Node-Express server, it has to routes one for the home page and the other for the favorites page.

-This server can handle 500 and 404 errors.
+A Node-Express server that has several routes, each one of these routes has specific job in movies searching process.

 ## Getting Started

-1. navigate main directory.
+1. Clone the repo to youe local machine.

-2. install all dependencies.
+2. Use terminal to run `npm install` to install all dependencies.

-3. use `node server.js` to run the code.
+3. Use `node server.js` to run the code.

 ## Project Features

-- Home page that show movies
+### Routes

+- '/' Home page, shows a movie from local JSON file.

-- Favorite Page that response with "Welcome to Favorite Page"
+- '/favorite' Page, response with "Welcome to Favorite Page".

+- '/trending' page, show trending movies.

+- '/search' page, search for movies by title and return several movies title-related.

+- '/discover' page, return several movies by year of release-date.

+- '/playingNow' page, returns a list of movies that are currently in theatres.